matthewpizza/garmin-connect/README.md

 ### Export

-The Export class will download GPX and TCX files for all activities found.
+The Export class will download the original activity file for all activities found.
 It can be run multiple times and will only download the activities it does not have.

 ```php
 new MatthewSpencer\GarminConnect\Export( $email, $password, $output_path );